tyroguru/BPFTrace-hol/usdt.md

 1. USDT provides a more stable naming and argument scheme.
 With uprobes a probe consumer as at the mercy of both the compiler toolchain and the developer.
 Functions may be renamed as is the case with some implementations of large pages and function signatures may change, either through mangling or function arguments changing.
 Although Linux USDT currently offers no scheme to enforce stability contracts on USDT probes the mere presence of a probe macro makes code maintainers think about the probe and its arguments.

 1. No inlining.
 A big problem with uprobes is that it can only instrument functions at the entry and return sites and therefore if the compiler inlines a function it is no longer available to instrument.
-As inlining is used extremely aggressively in optimised code for performance this is a very common problem wih uprobes.
+As inlining is used extremely aggressively in optimised code for performance this is a very common problem with uprobes.
 USDT with its explicit probe sites is not open to this issue.

 1. With USDT we can place probes at any place in the code, not just entry and return sites.